nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Do You Do if You Are On Trial For a Crime in Nevada?

-When an individual is charged with a crime in Nevada, they are advised to seek legal counsel or request a state-appointed attorney where they cannot afford one.
-The attorney can guide the alleged offender through the judicial proceedings established by the Nevada Judiciary.
+When an individual is charged with a crime in Nevada, they are usually advised to seek legal counsel or request a state-appointed attorney if they cannot afford one.
+The attorney may guide the alleged offender through the judicial proceedings established by the Nevada Judiciary.

 According to Nevada Revised Statute 175.011, any defendant facing a sentence of more than six months is entitled to a trial by jury, except they opt to waive this right.
-During the pretrial, the alleged offender must either plead guilty or not guilty.
-Guilty pleas lead to instant sentencing.
-A defendant who pleads not guilty to the charge of a capital offense must undergo a jury trial.
-The court sets bail/release conditions as early as at the initial appearance.
+During the pretrial, the alleged offender may plead guilty or not guilty.
+Guilty pleas may lead to instant sentencing.
+A defendant who pleads not guilty to the charge of a capital offense typically undergoes a jury trial.
+The court sets bail/release conditions as early as the initial appearance.

 • The name of the person involved in the record, unless said person is a juvenile